maximelafarie/maximelafarie/README.md

-An IPv6 packet is walking out of the house.
-He goes nowhere. 🤡
+Knock-knock.
+A race condition.
+Who is there? 🤡